-There is a small group of parishioners who give up a morning each month.
-Apart from the cleaning they
+There is a small group of parishioners who give up a morning each

 The next date for cleaning is 24th January 2022.
 Meeting at 10.00am.

 Many hands make light work!

 The date/time could be subject to change, but usually decided by the Sunday, the day before, and is coordinated by Lilian Schofield 01204 303137.
 Check with the church's Facebook group.